 Online browser protection eliminates that security gap by acting as a firewall that blocks security risks.
 That way, you can surf the web without the need to fear every click you make.
 Unlike traditional antivirus software, browser protection acts within your PC or mobile browser where threats are encountered.

 How can I choose the right tool to protect myself online?

 When you think of traditional antivirus software, you're typically thinking of threat removers.
 These tools work by scanning your device for threats contained in their virus databases.
 If one is found, the antivirus software then attempts to remove the threat from your device.
 The problem with threat removers is that once infected, the threat already has a chance to cause (sometimes irreparable) harm to your computer.
 This method also requires that you regularly update the virus database.
-This means that if you're infected with a newer virus or threat, your traditional antivirus software may not detect the threat and thus allows it to continue living on your device.
+Which means that if you're infected with a newer virus or threat, your traditional antivirus software may not detect the threat and thus allow it to continue harming your device.

 With newer technology available, threat blockers have become the new first line of defense against threats encountered online.
 Threat blockers, like Guardio, live within your browser where most online threats are encountered.

-Guardio uses AI technology to identify threats like phishing, scams, search hijackers, and more.
-Once identified, Guardio blocks the threat BEFORE it reaches your device and has a chance to cause damage or put your sensitive information at risk of identity theft.
+Guardio uses AI technology to identify threats like phishing, search hijackers, and other online scams.
+Once identified, Guardio blocks the threats BEFORE they reach your device and have a chance to cause any damage or put your sensitive information at risk of identity theft.

-Guardio also includes data breach monitoring alerts.
-These let you know when your sensitive information has been breached so that you know to take action to secure your accounts and minimize the effects of the breach.
+Guardio’s online identity protection also includes data breach monitoring alerts that let you know when your sensitive information has been breached so that you know to take action to secure your accounts and minimize the effects of the breach.